Electricity rate plan & DR

 ◇d.
 Interruptible Air Conditioning Program

 The load profile in recent years in Taiwan are illustrated as follows：

 Owing to the continuing growth of domestic economy and the promotion of the living standard, the demand for electricity has become much more stringent than before.
-It had boomed system peak load from 31,010 MW in 2009 to 37,057 MW in 2018.
-In year 2008 and 2009, however, the system peak load declined over the previous year due to the global financial crisis and the government’s policy of “Energy Conservation & Carbon Reduction” and in year 2012, the system peak load declined over the previous year due to the European debt crisis.
+It had boomed system peak load from 33,023 MW in 2010 to 37,067 MW in 2019.
+In year 2012, however, the system peak load declined over the previous year due to the European debt crisis.

-In 2018, the peak and off-peak load were respectively 37,057MW and 25,768 MW.
-The proportion between peak and off-peak load was 1：0.70.
-In 2009, it was 1：0.68.
-Comparing the proportion between peak load and off-peak load from 2009 to 2018, it shows that transferring load from peak to off-peak period has been accepted and implemented by customers gradually.
+In 2019, the peak and off-peak load were respectively 37,067MW and 25,681 MW.
+The proportion between peak and off-peak load was 1：0.69.
+In 2010, it was 1：0.68.
+Comparing the proportion between peak load and off-peak load from 2010 to 2019, it shows that transferring load from peak to off-peak period has been accepted and implemented by customers gradually.

 In order to reduce the demand for power and the growth of peak load, Taipower has implemented demand response program to encourage customers to transfer the period of production process from peak load to off-peak load.
-In August 2018, which was the month with the most users joining“Demand Response & Load Management Programs (excluding Interruptible Air Conditioning Program)”, 2,084 customers applied and the amount of contracted reduction load was 2,418 MW.
-During the peak day (Aug 1, 2018), the peak load was clipped by 1,039 MW.
+In August 2019, the month of the most capacity that the customers applied for 2,096 customers chose to participate in this program and applied for 2,451MW contracted reduction load.
+During the peak day (July 17, 2019), the peak load was clipped by 1,118 MW.